-Our focus on connectivity and R&D investment seeks to ensure we buildings equipped with energy-saving systems and advanced remain ahead of our competitors.
+Our focus on connectivity and R&D investment seeks to ensure we remain ahead of our competitors.

 Alphawave is a fabless business, meaning we design and sell semiconductor chips but outsource manufacturing to specialised foundries.
 This model allows us to focus on innovation and efficiency, but it also introduces technology risks related to supply chain disruptions, quality control, and dependency on external partners.
-To mitigate these risks, we work closely with our supply chain to minimize its environmental impact and ensure the reliability use and carbon emissions.
-This includes reporting on the and sustainability of our operations.
+To mitigate these risks, we work closely with our supply chain to minimize its environmental impact and ensure the reliability and sustainability of our operations.